NumEconCopenhagen/projects-2024-daniel-og-lukas/dataproject/README.md

 # Data analysis project

-Our project is titled Dataproject - Daniel and Lukas
+Our project is titled Dataproject -

 The **results** of the project can be seen from running [dataproject.ipynb](dataproject.ipynb).